Comparing Euler classes: Euler classes and Thom classes

-\begin{rem} The map classifying $\det: GL_n \to \gm{}$ induces a canonical morphism $BGL_n \to B\gm{}$ that corresponds to a $\gm{}$-torsor over $Gr_n$.
-The total space of this $\gm{}$-torsor is a model for $BSL_n$; this corresponds to taking the standard representation of $GL_n$ and viewing it as a representation of $SL_n$ by restriction.
-It is straightforward to check that this model of $BSL_n$ corresponds to the complement of the zero section in the total space of the dual of the determinant of $\gamma_n$ over $Gr_n$.
-The pullback of $\gamma_n$ to this model of $BSL_n$ therefore is a universal vector bundle with a chosen trivialization of the determinant that we will, abusing notation, also denote by $\gamma_n$.
+The total space of this $\gm{}$-torsor is a model for the classifying space $BSL_n$; this corresponds to taking the standard representation of $GL_n$ and viewing it as a representation of $SL_n$ by restriction.
+It is straightforward to check that this model of $BSL_n$ corresponds to the complement of the zero section in the total space of the {\em dual} of the determinant of $\gamma_n$ over $Gr_n$ (the dual comes because the total space of a vector bundle is the spectrum of the symmetric algebra of the dual bundle).
+It is straightforward to check that this space is precisely $BSL_n(\rho)$ for $\rho$ the standard $n$-dimensional representation of $SL_n$.

+The pullback of $\gamma_n$ to this model of $BSL_n$ therefore is a universal vector bundle with a specified trivialization of the determinant, i.e., an oriented vector bundle.
+Abusing notation, also denote by $\gamma_n$ this oriented vector bundle.
 The discussion above gives a canonical element $e_{cw}(\gamma_n) \in \widetilde{CH}^n(BSL_n)$ (now there is no twist!). \end{rem}